tjhickey724/pythonintro/notes/functions_return_vs_print.md

 25
 ```
 but doesn't work with the version which just prints the square and doesn't return it.
-In this case it prints out 3*3 and 4*4 but returns a value called "none_type" and tries
+In this case it prints out 3*3 and 4*4 but returns a value called "None" and tries
-to add those two none_types together!
+to add those two "None"s together, which generates an error!
 ``` python
 >>> square_p(3)+square_p(4)
 9